yatskevich/grunt-bower-task/README.md

   }
 }
 ```
-`grunt-bower-task` will do the rest:
+`grunt-bower-installer` will do the rest:

 * If Bower package has defined `"main"` files then they will be copied to `./lib/<package>/`.
 * If `"main"` files are empty then the whole package directory will be copied to `./lib`.